robotman2412/tech-mod/README.md

 This mod is currently not released because of lacking functionality.

 DO NOT TAKE CREDIT FOR ANYTHING RELATED TO MAKING AND PUBLISHING THIS MOD.
-EVERYTHING USED TO MAKE THIS MOD, WITH AND EXCEPTION OF Minecraft Forge for 1.7.10 BELONGS TO JULIAN SCHEFFERS AND CONTRIBUTORS TO THIS PROJECT.
+EVERYTHING USED TO MAKE THIS MOD, WITH AND EXCEPTION OF Minecraft Forge for 1.7.10, GIMP 2 AND Eclipse BELONGS TO JULIAN SCHEFFERS AND CONTRIBUTORS TO THIS PROJECT.

 you are allowed to make expansions, give ideas and make compatibility mods for this mod.